Tienen: History

+Tienen was once a Roman settlement and trade center with roads to other important places.
 In the early Middle Ages, the town was probably ruled by an old German family Thienen.

 During the 1635 to 1659 Franco-Spanish War, Tienen was part of the Spanish Netherlands and was captured by a combined Franco-Dutch army in May 1635.
 Its capture resulted in one of the most serious atrocities of the Dutch Revolt; the town was sacked, over 200 civilians killed and many buildings damaged, including Catholic churches and monasteries.
 This ended Dutch prospects of winning over the predominantly Catholic population of the Southern Netherlands.

 After the 1714 Treaty of Utrecht, the town was incorporated into the Austrian Netherlands; in the French Revolutionary Wars, it was used as a base by French Republican General Charles François Dumouriez during the Battle of Neerwinden.
 On 16 March 1793, the French repulsed an Austrian army commanded by Prince Josias of Coburg.
 This was the last victory for the veteran Dumouriez, hero of Valmy and Jemappes; within a week, his army suffered such catastrophic defeats that he defected to the French Royalists.

+During World War I, Tienen was occupied by German forces after they broke through the Belgian defensive lines at the Battle of Halen and the Battle of Saint-Marguerite Woodem.
+In total, 60 houses were destroyed, a further 152 houses were damaged.
+About 100 soldiers and civilians from Tienen would eventually die during WWI.

+In 1930, 100 years of Belgian independence was celebrated in Tienen.
+After the Great War, the city had also grown from about 7000 inhabitants in 1830 to 22.806 in 1930.